vitejs/vite/README.md

 ### How is This Different from [Snowpack](https://www.snowpack.dev/)?

-Snowpack 2 is closer to Vite in scope - both offer bundle-free dev servers and can bundle the app for production.
+Both Snowpack v2 and Vite offer native ES module import based dev servers.
+Vite's dependency pre-optimization is also heavily inspired by Snowpack v1.
 Some notable differences are:

+- Vite was created with HMR as a first-class concern.
+Vite provides out-of-the-box HMR integration in `create-vite-app` templates for Vue, React and Preact.

-- Specifically for Vue, Vite provides built-in HMR, while Snowpack simply reloads the page on any file edit.
-Since both solutions rely on native ES imports, the network waterfall of full page reloads can actually become the bottleneck in edit-to-feedback speed.
-HMR allows you to avoid reloading the page for a decent part of your development time.
+  Full page reload speed of native ES import based dev servers suffer from the network waterfall when the project gets big, and HMR allows you to avoid reloading the page for a decent part of your development time.

+  Snowpack as of now doesn't support HMR but there is work being done in this area.

-- Vite is a bit more opinionated and aims to minimize the amount of configuration required.
-All the features listed above like TypeScript transpilation, CSS import, and PostCSS support work out of the box.
+- Vite is more opinionated and supports more opt-in features by default - for example, features listed above like TypeScript transpilation, CSS import, CSS modules and PostCSS support all work out of the box without the need for configuration.

-- While Vite can technically be used to develop apps with any framework, its main focus is to provide the best Vue development experience possible.
-3rd party frameworks are supported, but not as the utmost priority.
+- Both solutions can also bundle the app for production, but Vite uses Rollup with custom config while Snowpack delegate it to Parcel.
+This isn't a significant difference, but worth being aware of if you intend to customize the build.

 ## Trivia